-How to Know If Your Thermocouple Is Malfunctioning
+How To Know if Your Thermocouple Is Malfunctioning

-Like the other component parts in your furnace, the thermocouple can wear down over time, producing lower voltage than it should when heated.
+Like the other parts in your furnace, the thermocouple can wear down over time, producing lower voltage than it should when heated.
 And the worst part is that you can have a bad thermocouple without even knowing.

 How Does a Thermocouple Work?

-How to Inspect Your Furnace’s Thermocouple
+How To Inspect Your Furnace’s Thermocouple

-Step 1: Inspect the thermocouple
+Step 1: Inspect the Thermocouple

 What does a thermocouple look like and how do you find it?
-Your furnace’s thermocouple is usually located right in the flame of the furnace’s pilot light.
+Your furnace’s thermocouple is usually right in the flame of the furnace’s pilot light.
 Its copper tubing makes it easy to spot.

 Some thermocouples will look slightly different, so check your furnace manual.